icebaker/nano-bots-spec/docs/README.md

 /home/user/cartridges/assistant.yaml
 ```

-If no file is found, the implementation should fallback to attempting to load from the default expected cartridges directory, adhering to the [XDG specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html):
+If no file is found, the implementation should fallback to attempting to load from the default expected cartridges path, adhering to the [XDG specification](https://specifications.freedesktop.org/basedir-spec/basedir-spec-latest.html):

 ```text